charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

     - The Pie Chart: emphasizes how the different categories relate to the whole
     - The Bar Chart (displayed with a "count" or "percentage" axis): emphasizes how the different categories compare with each other

+5. Pictogram: a variation on pie charts and bar charts
+  - Pictograms CAN be misleading - make sure to use a critical approach when interpreting the information the Pictogram is trying to convey